 Enjoy Quality Sleep

-Early risers tend to fall asleep faster.
 You don’t have to count sheep to sleep.
 When you wake up early, your body feels tired early, leading to quality sleep as soon as you go to bed.
 You get accustomed to the natural circadian rhythm, making you early to bed and early to rise.

 Longer waking hours lead to sufficient accumulation of adenosine.
 Adenosine is a neurotransmitter that causes sleepiness by inhibiting neuron activity.
 Waking up earlier leads to faster accumulation of adenosine, making you feel sleepy in the evening hours.
-Going to bed early improves your chances of completing all four stages of sleep through the four to six sleep cycles, making you feel well-rested and rejuvenated the next morning.
+Going to bed early can improve your chances of completing all four stages of sleep through the four to six sleep cycles, making you feel well-rested and rejuvenated the next morning.

+Both sleep styles need to experience a full night of rest.
 Completing sleep stages and cycles improves both physical and mental well-being.
 Growth hormones, causing tissue repair and regeneration, are released during the deeper stages of sleep.

 Sleep Needs By Age